bcmichael/RNMR-Docs/docs/command/full_command.md

 macro will prompt the user for a missing title if the `LPK` command is followed by the text line operator ";;" as shown
 below:

-         	`LPK`
+    LPK
     ;;

 If `LPK` is issued from a macro without a subsequent ";;" text substitution command, RNMR will use the buffer's current title on the `LPK` printout.
 If a new, nonblank title is entered for the `LPK` printout and "buf" is currently visible, RNMR will display the new title at the top of the screen.

-Each time `LPK` is executed, RNMR opens a new ASCII text file called `LPK`.TMP to store the peak summary until it can be printed.
+Each time `LPK` is executed, RNMR opens a new ASCII text file called LPK.TMP to store the peak summary until it can be printed.
 If the printing is successful, `LPK`.TMP is deleted on completion of the print job.
-If the print job is aborted or otherwise fails to complete successfully, the `LPK`.TMP will remain on disk and may be printed manually.
+If the print job is aborted or otherwise fails to complete successfully, the LPK.TMP will remain on disk and may be printed manually.

-`LPK` lists peaks in the real part of the data in processing buffer 1 unless the user has selected the imaginary part by entering "`BUF` IMAG".
+`LPK` lists peaks in the real part of the data in processing buffer 1 unless the user has selected the imaginary part by entering `BUF IMAG`.
 Peaks are located and listed only for the first block of buffer 1 between the current display limits, as set and displayed by the `LIM` command.
 To abort the peak listing in progress, the user may press <CTRL-Z\> or "Q" at any time before the console prompt ("\>") is returned.
 If the user aborts `LPK` before the first peak is located, then no listing will be printed.
 Otherwise,